ecp-eth/comments-monorepo/docs/pages/protocol-reference/CommentManager.md

 ### `updateCommentHookData(bytes32 commentId)` (external)

-Updates hook metadata for an existing comment using merge mode (gas-efficient)
+Updates hook metadata for an existing comment using merge mode (gas-efficient).
+Anyone can call this function.

 Only updates provided metadata fields without clearing existing ones